vmtk/SlicerExtension-VMTK/Docs/CfdMeshGenerator.md

 Element count grows with the cube of the size, so halving the edge length is about eight times the mesh: on a clipped aorta, 3 mm gives some 39 thousand tetrahedra, 1.5 mm some 106 thousand, and 1 mm some 411 thousand.
 Start coarse.

 Set *Element size mode* to take the size from an array instead, and the target edge length is read per point from an array carried on the input surface, so the mesh can be made finer where the vessel is narrow. *Edge length factor* then scales the whole array at once, without recomputing it.
-The surface follows such an array whichever mesher is used; the volume behind it follows the array only under fTetWild.
+The surface follows such an array whichever mesher is used; the volume behind it follows the array under fTetWild and Netgen, TetGen sizing it by one number throughout.

 Asking the remesher for triangles far from the size of the ones the surface arrived with can leave it with holes, which no mesher can fill. fTetWild says so and stops rather than handing back a mesh of the part of the surface that was closed.